wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 PAGE.

 CHAP.
-XLVII--Battle of Pittsburgh--defeat of Sir George Prevost.
+XLVII--Battle of Plattsburgh--defeat of Sir George Prevost.
 246

 CHAP.
 XLVIII--Attack on Baltimore , by the British army , under Gen. Ross , and the fleet under Admirals Cochrane and Cockburn.
 250